-For those who are not active in the animal rescue world, there are tens of thousands of companion animals, mainly dogs and cats, killed every single day across the United States.
+There are tens of thousands of companion animals killed every single day across the United States.
 Although there are animals in need everywhere across the country, rural areas seem to have the worst cases of companion animal overpopulation and abandonment for a plethora of reasons.
-Most of the animals that sit in rural shelters or pounds are more commonly euthanized.
-This is due to the lack of space, time and money it takes to care for them and unfortunately, the majority of these animals are highly adoptable and friendly with children and other animals.
+Most of the animals that sit in rural shelters or pounds are more commonly euthanized due to the lack of space, time, money and effort it takes to care for them.
+Unfortunately, the majority of these animals are highly adoptable and friendly with children and other animals.

-We are asking that you help us give them their chance at the life they deserve.
-It takes time to accomplish change, but every stride in the right direction is worth taking.
+We are asking that you help us give them a chance at the life they deserve.
+You can be a hero in their story by adopting, fostering, donating and/or sharing.